Phoenix Sex Crimes Attorney

 Violent sexual assault is the aggravated form of sexual assault outlined in § 13-1406.
 What makes it aggravated is the use or threatened use of a deadly weapon or dangerous instrument.

-Penalties for Sex Crime Conviction
+What are the Penalties for Sex Crime Convictions in Arizona?

 In Arizona, the penalties for sex crime convictions can vary depending on the specific offense and circumstances involved.
 Here are some common types of penalties associated with sex crime convictions: